Code-Institute-Submissions/ShoeShine/README.md

 # ShoeShine

-My website is "Shoe Shine".
+This website is "Shoe Shine".
 Shoe Shine is for users who need there shoes cleaned.
 They are able to send their favourite and well loved shoes in for a basic or premium clean, to show this there is a comparison of what the different packages include.
 Also incorporated in the site is a gallery, frequently asked questions and contact page.

 ## UX